Anime is one of the best gifts Humanity has offered to Humanity. It's a fact, don't question it!

 13

-We’re talking about the acclaimed "Violet Evergarden," a 13-episode series that premiered in 2018.
-Adapted from a novel, this anime was beautifully brought to life by director Ishidate Taichi and the renowned Kyoto Animation studio.
+"Violet Evergarden" is an acclaimed 13-episode masterpiece that debuted in 2018.
+Adapted from a light novel, this moving series was masterfully directed by Ishidate Taichi and animated by the renowned Kyoto Animation studio.

-Just before his passing, Major Gilbert confessed his love to Violet—words she cannot fully understand due to her emotional detachment.
-This sparks Violet’s journey to become an auto-memory doll, someone who writes heartfelt letters on behalf of others.
+Before his tragic passing, Major Gilbert confessed his love to Violet.
+Unable to grasp the depth of his words due to her emotional detachment, Violet sets out on a heartfelt journey to become an auto-memory doll, writing letters that capture the feelings of others.

 DramaMysteryPsychological